vedsingh-fullstack/web-scraper-python/Readme.md

 - structured codebase by following the separation of concern design principle

 ## How To Run the Project
+ Run the whole application by running below command,

  `docker-compose up`

+ Visit http://localhost:5001/docs for swagger documentation and testing the api.
+ Use MongoDB compass to access mongo db or using mongo cli by using below command,

+  `docker exec -it mongodb bash` and then loggin in using user and password
+  `mongo -u root -p example`

  ## TODO